Suhas Palshikar (academic)

 Suhas Palshikar is an Indian academic and social and political scientist.
 He taught political science at Savitribai Phule Pune University, Pune, and is chief editor of Studies in Indian Politics.
-He is also co director of Lokniti Programme on Comparative Democracy, CSDS.

 Career

 He taught at the S P College, Pune for eleven years from 1978 to 1989.
 He is co director of Lokniti, CSDS and was Professor in the Department of Politics and Public Administration at the Savitribai Phule Pune University from 1989 to 2016.
 He is also the Chief Editor of the journal Studies in Indian Politics.
 He specialised in the areas of Political Process in India, Politics of Maharashtra, Political Sociology of Democracy.